Sharing some ideas that are inspiring us as we embark upon a shared girls’ room and a nursery design

 I haven’t shown Charlotte’s room a whole lot on the blog, but here’s the only view I have at the moment.
 This was before we installed our new floors but you get the point.

-While it’s hard for me to dream and let myself get excited about a shared girls’ room and even the idea of a nursery, I wanted to share with you some things that have caught my eye lately and what’s got my wheels turning.
+While it’s hard for me to dream and let myself get excited about a shared girls’ room and even the idea of a nursery, I wanted to share with you some things that have caught my eye lately.
+Usually a great place for me to start in the design process when I’m about to work on a project at home is to find design ideas from different places to get my wheels turning a little bit.

 Baby Girl Nursery Ideas